Reference

 Safety gates are intentional

-Commands that execute local binaries or fetch remote content fail closed when the trust boundary is unclear.
-Connector version probes only run from trusted path prefixes; registry and scanner fetches reject loopback, link-local, cloud-metadata, and private-network targets unless explicitly allowed; defenseclaw upgrade verifies release artifacts before stopping the running gateway.
+Commands that fetch remote content fail closed when the trust boundary is unclear.
+Connector version probes enforce trusted path prefixes when ai_discovery.require_trusted_binary_paths: true; that gate defaults to false for on-demand discovery.
+Registry and scanner fetches reject loopback, link-local, cloud-metadata, and private-network targets unless explicitly allowed; defenseclaw upgrade verifies release artifacts before stopping the running gateway.

 Guardrail